raymondlxc/100-days-of-code/r1-log.md

 ### R1D3
 I've completed the interview problems of  Chapter One of the Pinceton Algorithm and a leetcode.
 Today is the R1D3.
 I know I am a little behind but I will try to catch up.
 I was busy with the application for the dean's scholarship last week.>>.

+### R1D4
+Today is R1D4, I've completed one leetcode and the fourth chapter of a guidebook of Java.
+And I am also working on the coding homework of the Princeton Algorithm. >>